-The following comments are from teachers who have taught, or are currently teaching, in Jordan.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from English teachers who have taught, or are currently teaching English in Jordan.

 Jordan is an amazing place to live and one of the most peaceful countries in the region.
 There are many ESL schools – but the small ones are not worth bothering about.
 Be especially wary of the American ESL Centre (University Street) as they don’t pay teachers for their work.
 Big names such as Berlitz, British Council and Bell Amman are good places to start and pay decently.
 Although Jordan is an expensive place to live, you can find decently cheap accommodation through expatriate websites.